jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/groups/scope/roots.md

-In this section of the Scope tab, you can add and edit the repositories and environments that we should take into account when performing penetration tests.
+In this section of the Scope tab, you can add and edit the repositories and environments to be included in the testing service
-In order to do this,
-you can click on one
-of the three buttons
-that allow you to do
-different things.

 ## Add a git root

 ![Git Root Buttons](https://res.cloudinary.com/fluid-attacks/image/upload/v1622211880/docs/web/groups/scope/git_root_buttons_pviqnf.webp)

-By clicking on
-the "Add git root" button
-the following form
+By clicking on the "Add new root" button, the following form will show up:
-will show up

 ![Add New Root](https://res.cloudinary.com/fluid-attacks/image/upload/v1622211896/docs/web/groups/scope/add_new_root_nql2hc.webp)

-In here you can specify
-the URL of your repository,
-the specific branch
-that we will use
-to perform the penetration test and the kind of environment that it points to.
+Here you can specify the URL of the repository, the specific branch, and the kind of environment to which it corresponds

 You can also choose
 if you would like a Health Check